-The CGS Team is excited to share with CGS members a special guest blogger for today's post!
+The CGS Team is excited to share with CGS members a special guest blogger for today’s post!
 Fashion Blogger Laura Lily is sharing with CGS members her top 5 tips for shopping on a budget.
-The words below are those of Laura Lily solely:
+The words below are Laura Lily’s!

 1. Know Your Budget